Billy Budd: In law and literature

 Since the late 20th century, Billy Budd has become a central text in the field of legal scholarship known as law and literature.

 The climactic trial has been the focus of scholarly inquiry regarding the motives of Vere and the legal necessity of Billy's condemnation.
 Vere states, given the circumstances of Claggart's slaying, condemning Billy to death would be unjust.
 While critics have viewed Vere as a character caught between the pressures between unbending legalism and malleable moral principles, other critics have differed in opinion.
 Such other critics have argued that Vere represents a ressentient protagonist whose disdain for Lord Admiral Nelson he takes out on Billy, in whom Vere sees the traits of Nelson's that he resents.
 One scholar argues that Vere manipulated and misrepresented the applicable laws to condemn Billy, showing that the laws of the time did not require a sentence of death and that legally any such sentence required review before being carried out.
 While this argument has been criticized for drawing on information outside the novel, Weisberg also shows that sufficient liberties existed in the laws Melville describes to avoid a capital sentence.

+Darryl Ponicsan's 1970 novel The Last Detail involves a Navy enlisted man protagonist, Billy Buddusky, a homage to Melville.
+Buddusky dies in a brawl with the Shore Patrol.
+The book was later made into a 1973 film by Hal Ashby.
+The film omits the original ending by Ponicsan.